 About his early days Capote said, “I was writing really sort of serious when I was about 11.
 I say seriously in the sense that like other kids go home and practice the violin or the piano or whatever, I used to go home from school every day, and I would write for about three hours.
 I was obsessed by it.”

-He eventually dropped out of high school and began work as an office boy at the New Yorker until he was fired.
-By 1945 his stories started to appear in magazines and were widely admired.
-His first book, Other Voices, Other Rooms was published in 1948 and gained wide public attention.
+He eventually dropped out of high school and began work as an office boy at the New Yorker until.
+By 1945 his stories started to appear in magazines and were admired.
+His first book, Other Voices, Other Rooms was published in 1948 and gained wide attention.
 Capote’s successes continued, leading to increased social recognition.
-He quickly became a fixture at society parties, the hottest clubs and restaurants.
-His work Breakfast at Tiffany’s which followed shortly was heavily influenced by these experiences.
+He became a fixture at society parties, the hottest clubs and restaurants.
+His work Breakfast at Tiffany’s which followed was heavily influenced by these experiences.

 Capote reveled in the adulation he received.
 A slight man standing only 5’2”, he was a flamboyant dresser known for indiscreet comments and the parties he threw.
 He was also openly gay at a time when even a hint of that was enough to ruin careers.